mysensors/NodeManager/README.md

 * Calculate battery level without requiring an additional pin and the resistors
 * Report signal level periodically and automatically or on demand
 * Allow collecting and averaging multiple samples, tracking the last value and forcing periodic updates for any sensor
-* Provide buil-in capabilities to handle interrupt-based sensors
+* Provide built-in capabilities to handle interrupt-based sensors

 ### Built-in sensors

 NodeManager provides built-in implementation of a number of sensors through ad-hoc classes.
-To use a buil-in sensor:
+To use a built-in sensor:
 * Install the required library if any
 * Enable the corresponding module (uncomment it) in the main sketch
 * Declare the sensor (uncomment it) in the main sketch

 Once created, the sensor will automatically present one or more child to the gateway and controller.
-A list of buil-in sensors, module to enable, required dependencies and the number of child automatically created is presented below:
+A list of built-in sensors, module to enable, required dependencies and the number of child automatically created is presented below:

 Sensor Name              |#Child | Module to enable   | Description                                                                                       | Dependencies
 -------------------------|-------|--------------------|---------------------------------------------------------------------------------------------------|----------------------------------------------------------